PrimePlow/PrimePlow.github.io/_docs/Map/historical-vehicles.md

 ![Historical Vehicle Filter](/img/historical_vehicle_filter02.gif)

 * You can use the search box to adjust your filter for a specific vehicle ID (i.e. Plow #10279), Role (i.e. Plow), and or Make (i.e. John Deere).
-* To select multiple individual vehicles, just separate the criterion with a comma (i.e. 10279, 10294).
+* To select multiple vehicles, just click or tap the vehicles in the list to add them to the search.
-* Any vehicle with a check-mark will be included in your search results.
+* Vehicles highlighted in light blue are selected for search.
 * Click Fetch to run your search filter.